antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/library/datetime.rst

    to determine the current locale's encoding).

 (2)
+   The :meth:`strptime` method can parse years in the full [1, 9999] range, but years < 1000 must be zero-filled to 4-digit width.

+   .. versionchanged:: 3.2
+      In previous versions, :meth:`strftime` method was restricted to years >= 1900.

+   .. versionchanged:: 3.3
+      In version 3.2, :meth:`strftime` method was restricted to years >= 1000.

+(3)
    When used with the :meth:`strptime` method, the ``%p`` directive only affects the output hour field if the ``%I`` directive is used to parse the hour.

-(3)
+(4)
    Unlike the :mod:`time` module, the :mod:`datetime` module does not support leap seconds.

-(4)
-   ``%f`` is an extension to the set of format characters in the C standard (but implemented separately in datetime objects, and therefore always available).
-When used with the :meth:`strptime` method, the ``%f`` directive accepts from one to six digits and zero pads on the right.

-   .. versionadded:: 2.6

 (5)
+   When used with the :meth:`strptime` method, the ``%f`` directive accepts from one to six digits and zero pads on the right.  ``%f`` is an extension to the set of format characters in the C standard (but implemented separately in datetime objects, and therefore always available).

+(6)
    For a naive object, the ``%z`` and ``%Z`` format codes are replaced by empty strings.